11 Social Media Best Practices and Tips for Startups

 The remaining 20% of your content can relate to your products and services.
 You can advertise sales or offer discounts, launch new products, have free trials available, or include testimonials and reviews.

 11) Have a crisis plan in place

-Set a strategy you will implement if someone attacks you on social media.
-It could be an angry customer or somebody who got offended by the language you posted.
+Set a strategy, you will implement if someone attacks you on social media.
+It could be an angry customer or somebody offended by the language you posted.
 Always address incidents like this and do what needs to be done immediately.
-In a perfect world nastiness would not happen to good brands, but our world, unfortunately, is not perfect.
+In a perfect world, nastiness would not happen to good brands, but our world, unfortunately, is not perfect.
 It happens.